Find a Pest Control Professional

-The Truth About Stink Bugs
+The Truth About Brown Marmorated Stink Bugs

-Dr. Michael J Raupp - College of Agriculture and Natural Resources, University of Maryland
+By: Dr. Michael J Raupp - College of Agriculture and Natural Resources, University of Maryland

-How has this pest spread so
+How has this pest spread so rapidly?

 What kind of damage do stink bugs cause?